Central Powers intervention in the Russian Civil War

-Central Powers intervention in the Russian Civil War consisted of a series of multi-national military expeditions starting in 1918.
-This was intervention was picking up from the Eastern Front against the newly set up Russian Republic.
-The main goals of the intervention were to maintain the territories received in the Treaty of Brest-Litovsk, prevent a re-establishment of the Eastern Front, and administer new conquered territories.
-After the defeat of the Central Powers, many armies that stayed mostly helped the White movement eradicate communists in the Baltics until their eventual withdrawal and defeat.
+The Central Powers intervention in the Russian Civil War consisted of a series of multi-national military expeditions starting in 1918.
+This intervention was picking up from the Eastern Front against the newly set up Russian Republic.
+The main goals of the intervention were to maintain the territories received in the Treaty of Brest-Litovsk, prevent a re-establishment of the Eastern Front, and administer the newly conquered territories.
+After the defeat of the Central Powers, many armies that stayed mostly helped the Russian White Guard eradicate communists in the Baltics until their eventual withdrawal and defeat.
 In addition, pro-German factions fought against the newly independent Baltic states until their defeat by the Baltic States, backed by the victorious Allies.

 Prologue to the Central intervention

 The Central Powers had already been fighting Russia for three years.
 The Russian Empire had been in a mixed situation in the early stages of the war.
-While losing to the German Empire they had some victories against the Austrian and Ottoman Empires.
+While losing to the German Empire they had some victories against the Austro-Hungarian and Ottoman Empires.
 However, by 1917 Russia was on its back foot with Germany and Austria having lost Poland, Lithuania and parts of West Belarus.
 Even with the entry of Romania into the war Russia could not push back.
 These conditions brought about the February Revolution and the creation of the Russian republic.
 The new republic did not fare any better and saw a continued stalemate.
 With the start of the Russian Civil War, the collapse of the Republic and the rise of Red Russia a vacuum on the eastern border was created.
 Several states broke free in the chaos which Germany decided to take advantage of.